Dreaming381/Latios-Framework/Documentation~/Psyshock Physics/Colliders.md

 contains a `float3 center`, and a `float3 halfWidth`, which is the distances from the center to either face along each axis.

+### Convex Collider

+A ConvexCollider is a struct which defines an immutable convex hull of up to 255 vertices.

+The core of a `ConvexCollider` is its `public BlobAssetReference<ConvexColliderBlob> convexColliderBlob `field.
+It is constructed using the Unity.Physics convex hull algorithm, but with the bevel radius disabled such that corners and edges are sharp.
+It can be created via converting a *Mesh Collider* component or via a Smart Blobber using `conversionSystem.CreateBlob()` and passing in a `ConvexColliderBakeData`.

+A `ConvexCollider` exposes a `public float3 scale` which can apply a non-uniform scale to the collider.

 ### Compound Collider

-A `CompoundCollider` is a struct which defines a rigid immutable collection of sphere and capsule colliders and their relative transforms.
+A `CompoundCollider` is a struct which defines a rigid immutable collection of sphere, capsule, and box colliders and their relative transforms.
 Its purpose is to allow multiple colliders to be treated as a single collider for simplicity.

 The core of a `CompoundCollider` is its `public BlobAssetReference<CompoundColliderBlob> compoundColliderBlob` field.
 A